-The MSCP is a five-member panel that consists of the Mitigation Program Director (Chair), the Mitigation Program Manager, a SCOR Attorney, the SCOR Director of Support Services, and a SCOR Mitigation Program Representative appointed by the Mitigation Program Director, or any other member from the SCOR organization so chosen and designated by the chair.
+The MSCP is a five-member panel that consists of the Mitigation Program Director (Chair), the Mitigation Program Manager, a SCOR Attorney, the SCOR Director of Support Services, and a SCOR Finance Representative.
 A decision memorandum or equivalent will set forth the Panel's findings on each matter it considers.
-The decisions memorandum is signed by the Mitigation Director and the Disaster Recovery Division Director.
+The decisions memorandum is signed by the Mitigation Director and the Director of Operations.
 The signed decision memorandum will be uploaded to the System of Record.